SachsLab/IntracranialNeurophysDL/docs/LocalConfig.md

 Before following the instructions in this document, you should follow the instructions in the [BeforeTheWorkshop document](https://github.com/SachsLab/IntracranialNeurophysDL/tree/master/docs/BeforeTheWorkshop.md).

+Note that some of the instructions below include directions to download test data and run other test code.
+This is no longer strictly necessary as we have our own tests now, but we left in the instructions for the extra curious types.

 Follow the instructions for your operating system.

 * [Linux Ubuntu](#linux-ubuntu)